pragatipandey-tech/DSA-Array-Problems-Java/README.md

 ## ⭐ Support

-If you find this repository helpful, consider giving it a ⭐ to support the project!
+If you find this repository helpful, consider giving it a star⭐ to support the project!

 ---